Data Retention & Compression Lifecycle Automation

 def archive_and_drop_chunks(conn_str: str, bucket_name: str, retention_days: int = 90):

-"""Idempotent archival workflow: extract, upload to S3, then drop raw chunks."""
+"""Idempotent archival workflow: extract, upload to S3, then drop cold chunks."""

-# Aware UTC cutoff; datetime.utcnow() is naive and casts ambiguously to timestamptz.
+# Step 0: aware UTC cutoff. datetime.utcnow() is naive and casts

 cutoff = datetime.now(timezone.utc) - timedelta(days=retention_days)